ji-podhead/kubyplexer/README.md

 - DM is ok

 # nodes 🧩
 In Python, you can use the `inspect` module to find details and descriptions of classes and methods.
 You can even use it to execute a function generically.
 The `getargspec` function can be used to append constructor arguments and flags.
-However, I don't think that my planned project can be written in Python, since a multiplexer with mouse support requires a higher-level programming language like C. This can be quite an advanced and labor-intensive project.
+Using this genrical approach would prevent a lot of work to for creating all the wrapper classes manually.

-I haven't written in C or Java for quite some time, so I'm not sure if I can do this alone. 😅
+I haven't written in C or Java for quite some time, so I'm not sure if I can do this alone using C.  😅

+# Implementation Plan 🛠️
+- **Python Scripts**: Develop Python scripts to deliver the desired functionalities of the multiplexer.
+- **Subprocess Library**: Utilize the `subprocess` module to execute commands and capture their output.
+- **TTY Communication**: Handle TTY devices as files and use the `os` module to write to them.
+Consider using the `pty` module for managing pseudo-terminals.
+- **Permissions**: Ensure your Python script has the necessary permissions to access TTY devices and execute commands.
+- **Security**: Be mindful of security risks associated with command execution and data transmission to TTY devices.
+- **Testing**: Rigorously test your script to confirm it operates as expected and to identify any unintended side effects.